Glastenbury Mountain

 Randy’s from Brooklyn and just graduated high school in the spring.
 She’s taking a gap year before going to college at UVM in Burlington.
 She’s excited to get out of NYC, which is so strange for me to hear—it’s hard for me to imagine wanting to leave the city!
 I guess it’s different if you grew up there.
 It’s really nice hanging out with the two of them for the evening though, really different from last night by myself.
 Its funny feeling so old though.
 I can feel the life experience gap between me and the two of them.
 Have to try not to “back in my day” all the time, and remember to treat everyone as an adult 🙂.
 It strikes me that the trail is like RC2 in that way—brings together people of a variety of ages and walks of life who are so different from each other, but have one goal in common.
 It’s cool.
 Speaking of RC, I’ve been thinking about my life and future while I hike, and it strikes me that its easy to think about the big questions about here because none of it feels scary.
 Things that worry you in everyday life just feel sort of inconsequential, like they’re about a different world that has no bearing on this one.

 Tomorrow’s a big day—our first real climb up Stratton.
-I’m a little nervous but I’m sure we’l be fine.
+I’m a little nervous but I’m sure we’ll be fine.
 Randy is carrying so much weight (eight days of food, playing cards, four pound tent!)
 I hope she manages.
 The thunderstorms Parfait was worried about seem to have dissipated to just a light rain fortunately.
 I’m also a little worried about being able to get a hitch into Manchester Center to resupply3, but we’ll cross that bridge when we come to it.

-1. The ones that are like a Segway without a handle, that balance gyroscopically and you move just by leaning back and forth. ↩︎
+The ones that are like a Segway without a handle, that balance gyroscopically and you move just by leaning back and forth. ↩︎

-2. “RC” is the Recurse Center, my former employer.
+“RC” is the Recurse Center, my former employer.
 It’s a free, self-directed retreat for programmers.
 People of all experience levels and ages come from all over to get better at programming by working on whatever projects they want to; teaching and learning from each other with no imposed structure. ↩︎

-3. Manchester Center is where I’m planning to stop and make my first resupply in a couple days.
+Manchester Center is where I’m planning to stop and make my first resupply in a couple days.
 Thru-hikers typically buy a few days of food at a time, then go into a nearby “trail town” to resupply on food and gear when they run out.
 Some people mail themselves boxes ahead of time; I’m just planning to shop at grocery stores.
 Manchester Center is about 50 miles into the LT and a popular first resupply stop.
 The town itself is five miles from the trail along a busy road, so practically you have to hitchhike in and back out.
 Drivers in Vermont are generally friendly and happy to give hikers a ride. ↩︎